openedx/edx-platform/docs/en_us/olx/source/directory-structure.rst

 The ``about`` directory contains:

-* ``overview.html``, which contains the content for the course overview page students see the the Learning Management System (LMS).
+* ``overview.html``, which contains the content for the course overview page that students see in the the Learning Management System (LMS).

 * ``short_description.html``, which contains the content for the course in the course list.